americanas-tech/restQL-golang/docs/restql/config.md

 **Middlewares**: currently restQL support 3 built-in middlewares, setting any of the fields automatically enable the given middleware.

 - Request ID: this middleware generates a unique id for each request restQL API receives.
 The `http.server.middlewares.requestId.header` field define the header name use to return the generated id.
 The `http.server.middlewares.requestId.strategy` defines how the id will be generated and can be either `base64` or `uuid`.
 - Timeout: this middleware limits the maximum time any request can take.
-The `http.server.middlewares.timeout.duration` field aceppt a time duration value.
+The `http.server.middlewares.timeout.duration` field accept a time duration value.
+- Request Cancellation: this middleware stops query execution when the client drops the connection.
+This improves fault response as it avoids unnecessary computation and reduces traffic on downstream APIs.
+By default, this middleware is disable but can be activated with the configuration field `http.server.middlewares.requestCancellation.enable`.
+You can also manage the connection watching interval with the field `http.server.middlewares.requestCancellation.watchingInterval`, which accepts a duration string.
 - CORS: Cross-Origin Resource Sharing is a specification that enables truly open access across domain-boundaries.
   You can configure your own CORS headers either via the configuration file:
   ```yaml